 Subject to the receipt of certain approvals and compliance with certain disclosure requirements, we are permitted to reduce our asset coverage, as defined in the 1940 Act from 200% to 150% so long as we meet certain disclosure requirements.
-Prior to the initial closing of our private offering, we expect our sole shareholder to approve the reduced asset coverage requirements and to decline the Company's offer to repurchase all of their outstanding Shares.
-As a result, we expect to be subject to the reduced asset coverage requirements in Section 61(a)(2) of the 1940 Act, which permit a BDC to double the maximum amount of leverage that it is permitted to incur by reducing the asset coverage requirements applicable to such BDC from 200% to 150% (which means we can borrow \$2 for every \$1 of our equity).
+On November 20, 2024, our sole shareholder approved the reduced asset coverage requirements and declined the Fund's offer to repurchase all of their outstanding Shares.
+As a result, we are subject to the reduced asset coverage requirements in Section 61(a)(2) of the 1940 Act, which permit a BDC to double the maximum amount of leverage that it is permitted to incur by reducing the asset coverage requirements applicable to such BDC from 200% to 150% (which means we can borrow \$2 for every \$1 of our equity).